 China’s Rust Belt Glittered: Xinguang Prices IPO at CNY 38.09 per Share

-Harbin-based optoelectronic equipment producer has filed to go public on the Shanghai Stock Exchange.
-It is the only company representing economically lagging Heilongjiang province on the new sci-tech board.
+The Harbin-based optoelectronic equipment producer has filed for an IPO on the Shanghai Stock Exchange.

 Xinguang Photoelectric Technology’s shares will start trading on July 22 at the Shanghai venue.
 The firm set an initial public offering share price at CNY 38.09 (USD 5.54), planning to obtain CNY 952.25 million (USD 138.5 million) from investors on the STAR board.